pmeeny/CI-MS4-LoveRugby/README.md

 ![Heroku Postgres](readme/misc/heroku_postgres.png)

-4. Note the DATABASE_URL, this can be set as an enviroment variable in Heroku and your local deployment(env.py)
+4. Note the DATABASE_URL, this can be set as an environment variable in Heroku and your local deployment(env.py)
 5. Install the plugins dj-database-url and psycopg2-binary.
 6. Run pip3 freeze > requirements.txt so both are added to the requirements.txt file
 7. Create a Procfile with the text: web: gunicorn rugby_shop.wsgi:application for example